AmericanCouncils/Transcoding/README.md

 #### Implementing command-line tools ####

 Many file conversion tools are available as command line executables.
-Writing code to make executing command line processes safe and consistent accross environments has already been done well with the `Symfony\Process` component, which is provided with this library.
+Writing code to make executing command line processes safe and consistent accross environments has already been done well with the `Symfony\Component\Process` component, which is provided with this library.
 If you want to implement a tool that requires using the command line, we highly recommend using this library rather than writing custom code.
-Read more on the `Symfony\Process` component [here](https://github.com/symfony/Process).
+Read more on the `Symfony\Component\Process` component [here](https://github.com/symfony/Process).

-For example, the FFmpeg and Handbrake adapters use the `Symfony\Process` component to actually execute its command line process.
+For example, the FFmpeg and Handbrake adapters use the `Symfony\Component\Process` component to actually execute its command line process.
 The general flow goes something like the following:

 	//method of an adapter class
 	public function transcodeFile(File $inFile, Preset $preset, $outFilePath) {